viewstools/docs/README.md

 color #f7941e
 ```

-And here's how it should look like AFTER turning Text Block into a custom variable/part:
+And here's how it should look like AFTER turning Text Block into a Custom Block:
 ```views
 Filename
 ```

-Calling Variables by the `Filename` requires the `Filename.view` in src
+Calling Views by the `Filename` requires the `Filename.view` in src
-folder with the extracted code.
+folder with the code you want to inject.
 In the example above, `Filename.view` should have:

 ```views
 Text